moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_assortment.md

 In the body of the request, you need to pass an array containing JSON of the metadata of the positions in the Assortment that you want to remove.

-> Request for mass deletion of items in the Assortment.
+> Request for bulk deletion of items in the Assortment.

 ```shell
 curl -X POST